di-teach/supinfo_5lake_course/README.md

-# Cloud Data Services module setup
+# Datalake and Databricks for data science module setup

 This guide will help you set up the environment needed for the **Cloud Data Services** module.<br />
 We will ensure that you have access to **Databricks Community Edition**, **Python**, and other necessary tools to complete the course successfully.